SamuelZelenka/DesignPatterns/Assets/README.txt

 	Spell contains a set of abstract and virtual properties and methods that are overriden in child classes to allow flexbility in the behaviour of each derived class.

-(Also see PlayerInput.cs for initialization of the inputs)

 -------------------